Generalized Anxiety "Disorder": is defined by a protracted (6 months

-so, duration) period of anxiety and worry, accompanied by multiple associated
+or so, duration) period of anxiety and worry, accompanied by multiple

-symptoms.
-These symptoms include muscle tension, easy fatiguability, poor
+associated symptoms.
+These symptoms include muscle tension, easy

-can’t be connected to the more focal distress of panic disorder, social phobia,
+and worry can’t be connected to the more specific distress of panic disorder,

-Generalized anxiety disorder occurs more often in women, with a sex ratio of
+Generalized anxiety disorder occurs more often in women, with a gender

 Dawn Cove Abbey